FiifiYawson/chat-app/README.md

 Simply just create an account on the site and add user to chat with at anytime you'd like.

+see master branch of this repository to view source code.

 # Technologies
 > REACT.js/ redux
 > MONGO DB